'Baby Shark,' Drinks And Dancing: Lebanon's Protests Are Unlike Any Other

 This chant is crude.
 And catchy.
 Literally, it's a popular Arabic curse referencing one's mother's private parts.
 Idiomatically, it's an "F-you" to the foreign minister, Gebran Bassil.
 Old women, young children and feisty teenagers have been singing it, pumping their fists in the air to the tune, which is a mashup of what Arabs chant at soccer games.

 Protesters single out Bassil for many reasons.
 They say he rose to power thanks to his father-in-law, the president.
-He's also seen as the main figure responsible for one of Lebanon's biggest woes, its crippled electricity sector.
+He is also seen as the main figure responsible for one of Lebanon's biggest woes, its crippled electricity sector.
 Most cities experience daily power cuts, and many Lebanese pay regular bills for generators in addition to their monthly electric bills.

 "He's been making so many promises about delivering electricity 24/7 ... and he blames others for his failures," said Mohanad Hage Ali, a political analyst at Carnegie Middle East Center.